-The North Carolina excise tax on Wine is $13.00 per gallon, lower then 74% of the other 50 states.
-North Carolina's excise tax on wine is ranked #37 out of the 50 states.
+The North Carolina excise tax on Wine is $1.00 per gallon, higher then 58% of the other 50 states.
+North Carolina's excise tax on wine is ranked #21 out of the 50 states.
 The North Carolina wine tax is already added to the purchase price of all wine bought in North Carolina.

 North Carolina Excise Tax Deductions & Refunds

 Can I deduct my North Carolina Excise taxes?